Stage 3 Lung Cancer Life Expectancy

 Stage 3 Lung Cancer Life Expectancy with Treatment

 Stage 3 lung cancer is not a death sentence.
 Patients experiencing stage 3 lung cancer symptoms may choose to undergo treatment.
 Treatment can improve a patient’s comfort as well as their life expectancy.
 There are several options for treatment during stage 3 lung cancer.
 Typically, the tumor is initially removed through surgery.
 Once removed or if unable to remove the tumor, a patient will undergo chemotherapy, radiation, or a combination of the two.
-Everyone reacts to treatment differently, however, treatment typically improves a patient’s life expectancy and symptoms.
+Everyone reacts to treatment differently.
+However, treatment typically improves a patient’s life expectancy and symptoms.

 Stage 3 Lung Cancer Life Expectancy Without Treatment

 Treatment can be physically, mentally, and fiscally taxing.
 Without treatment, untreated lung cancer patients live an average of 7 months.
 Lung Cancer Center understands the inability to undergo cancer treatment due to expenses.
-If you choose to not utilize treatment or have concerns about your lung cancer journey, we can provide options and support.
+If you choose not to utilize treatment or have concerns about your lung cancer journey, we can provide options and support.
 Lung Cancer Center can work with you to create comfort during your cancer journey.